foundation/inky/README.md

 You can add your own custom components to the Inky parser.
 A component is a function that takes the attributes on the custom element (referred to here as "props"), and returns a string of new HTML to replace the original code with.

-### Basics
+### Importing

-Custom components are passed to the constructor as an array:
+There are two ways to bring in custom components.
+They can be passed to the options object as an array:

 ```js
 const inky = require('inky');